Marjorie Taylor Greene fans cheered low vaccination rate in Alabama, which tossed 65,000 doses

-In the video from the Alabama Federation of Republican Women fundraiser July 23, Greene suggested that people take up arms against volunteers promoting coronavirus vaccines through door-to-door outreach, to which the crowd applauded and laughed.
+In the video from the Alabama Federation of Republican Women fundraiser July 23, Greene suggested people take up arms against volunteers promoting coronavirus vaccines through door-to-door outreach, to which the crowd applauded and laughed.

 “Well, what they don’t know is that in the South we all love our Second Amendment rights,” she said in the clip shared Tuesday.
 “And we’re not real big on strangers showing up at our front door, are we?
 They might not like the welcome they get.”

-Greene’s spokesman Nick Dyer denied that she suggested that people shoot those promoting vaccines.
+Greene’s spokesman, Nick Dyer, denied that she suggested people shoot those promoting vaccines.

 “Your colleagues in the fake news are making things up and attributing things to her that she did not say,” he wrote in an email.